Counseling

 Change is a process, not an event.
 My goal is to help you or your teen successfully navigate that process.
 We’ll do this by making choices about what to change, identifying what to leave behind, and developing the insight to move forward.

-Numerous studies show that a strong therapeutic alliance — which we can define as the connection between therapist and client — is essential for positive counseling outcomes.
+Numerous studies show that a strong therapeutic alliance — which we can define as the connection between therapist and client — is absolutely essential for positive counseling outcomes.
 This is especially true with teens and emerging adults.
 With this in mind, I’m very relationship-oriented.
 Initial sessions focus on developing a strong alliance and most of the clinical work I do is one-on-one.

 Beyond this relationship-oriented foundation, I’m pretty pragmatic.
 That means I use a variety of clinical strategies with the goal of helping you or your teen get unstuck.
 These include motivational interviewing, existential approaches, narrative therapy, and parts work.